fossabot/warcode-core/README.md

-warcode-core manages the WarCode game state.
+# warcode-core

+Game state manager for WarCode.
 You can use it to easily build standalone browser games, bots, history analyzers, and multiplayer game services.
 To accomplish this, it

 * runs in a browser or Node service running ES5,
 * includes no runtime dependencies,